programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-07.png" alt="A boxplot showing the distribution of police killings per 100K population" caption="Figure 07.
 The distribution of the number of police killings per 100K population." %}

-Again, there are a LOT of outliers.
-Since this is another uneven distribution, using a log scale for the count-variable may result in a more normal distribution.
+Again, there is a high number of outliers.
+Since this is another uneven distribution, using a log scale may result in a more normal distribution.

 ```python
 map_df['MapScale'] = np.log10(map_df['count_per_100K'])
 map_df.boxplot(column=['MapScale'],vert=False)
 ```

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-08.png" alt="A boxplot showing the distrubtion of police killings per 100K population using a log-scale" caption="Figure 08.
-The distribution of the number of police killings per 100K population using a log-scale." %}
+Box plot of police killings per 100K using a log scale." %}

 This conversion transforms a skewed distribution into a more normal distribution of log values.

-To plot the log-values of the count-per-100K population, the Folium code again needs only be adjusted to plot the **MapScale** variable.
-The special code to display the log-values on the scale has been added as well:
+To plot the log values on the map instead, you only need to make another small adjustement the Folium code so that is maps the `MapScale` variable.
+Below, I've also added the code to display the log values on the scale:

 ```python
 baseMap = initMap()